Gideon Force: British plans, Gideon Force

 Platt planned to take a stronghold in Gojjam, install Selassie and then expand the revolt.
 The Frontier Battalion was to capture Belaya, 70 mi over the border as an advanced base for the Operational Centres moving into the province.
 Sandford was to send recruits to Belaya and collect 3,000 mules to add to camels from Sudan for transport and Selassie was to move to Belaya as soon as possible.
 The Italians retaliated by returning Ras Hailu to Gojjam, where he had great prestige, to weaken the Arbegnoch.
 By January 1941, the Frontier Battalion had made two routes to Belaya and delivered stores but Sandford had failed to provide the mules, thought essential for climbing the escarpment if camels proved unsuitable.
 Only two Operational Centres were ready and Ethiopian nobles had been reluctant to provide recruits.
 On 21 January, just after the Italian retirement from Kassala, Selassie crossed into Ethiopia and reached Belaya.
-Sandford was promoted to act as liaison between Selassie, Wavell, Platt and Cunningham, Wingate took over Mission 101 and in February, the Frontier Battalion SDF, 2nd Ethiopian Battalion and Nos 1 and 2 Operational Centres, were renamed Gideon Force.
-Wingate was ordered to capture Dangila and Bure, which had garrisons of a colonial brigade each and gain control of the road to Bahrdar Giorgis, to provide a base for Selassie.
+Sandford was promoted to act as liaison between Selassie, Wavell, Platt and Cunningham, Wingate took over Mission 101 and in February, the Frontier Battalion SDF, 2nd Ethiopian Battalion and Nos 1 and 2 Operational Centres along with several Haganah, Special Night Squads veterans, were renamed Gideon Force.
+Wingate was ordered to capture Dangila and Bure, which had garrisons of a colonial brigade each and to gain control of the road to Bahrdar Giorgis, to provide a base for Selassie.
 The Arbegnoch were to attack the main roads from Gondar and Addis Ababa and keep as many Italian troops back defending Addis Ababa as possible.
 (Note: In the 1987 edition of Hailie Selassie's war, Anthony Mockler wrote that Gideon Force comprised "a few hundred impoverished nobles...a few hundred Sudanese soldiers with their amateurish British Officers.
 A little group of Kenya settlers, five Australians, a handful of Jews and several eager young cavalry subalterns".
 The force was accompanied by the reporters Leonard Mosley, the US writer Stevens, Laurens van der Post and Wilfred Thesiger.)